NTT1906/temp/enums-test.md

 Name: `EntityType`<br>
 Supported: No<br>
 Source: [Microsoft Creator](https://learn.microsoft.com/en-us/minecraft/creator/commands/enums/entitytype)

 > **Important**
-> The list of entities may change rapidly due to game updates.
+> ❗The list of entities may change rapidly due to game updates.
 The following table should not be used for application purposes, but rather as a temporary reference.

+<details> <summary>Show table</summary>

 | Name                               | Aliases                  | Value                  |
 |------------------------------------|--------------------------|------------------------|